 Location is not within walking distance of most tourist sights

-Part of Marriott's upscale Boscolo hotel family, the Exedra is right on the Piazza della Repubblica near Termini Station.
-It's housed in a former 19th-century palace and was the first 5-star hotel to be established in Rome.
+Right on the Piazza della Repubblica near Termini Station, Palazzo Naiadi, The Dedica Anthology is housed in a former 19th-century palace and was the first 5-star hotel to be established in Rome.
 The 238 rooms have elegant neoclassical style in shades of beige and cream; guests can also choose to stay in the Clementino, which was the papal granary in the 17th century.
 The dramatic entrance, grand lobby, and hallways lined with Roman busts set a formal tone; the hotel requests a business casual dress code in the public and dining areas.
 There are several dining options, and the seasonal city-view infinity pool is a highlight.

 Formal but warm, with an overall sense of grandeur and opulence.

 The majestic entrance is lit by night to exaggerate the palatial structure, and historic remains of the Baths of Diocletian (dating to around 300 A.D.) can be viewed on the hotel’s first floor.
 Architects Maurizio Papiri and designer Adam D. Tihany retained some of the original neoclassical elements of this 19th-century palace when they transformed it into a hotel.
 The building's dramatic, semi-circular exterior anchors the Piazza della Repubblica.

 Chandeliers hang from a massive ceiling in the lobby, which looks like it was once the palace ballroom, and the walls are muted shades of eggshell and beige accented with gold and white.
 There is a plentiful supply of suede and white leather armchairs and a selection of fine Italian handbags is on display in the lobby gift shop.

 Although small pets are allowed, the grown-up ambiance may not suit families with young children.

 Anchoring a piazza, across from a basilica and offering easy access to taxis or trains